GabeScott/standard-works-vault/General Conference/1976 April - Spiritual Crocodiles.md

 Now, my young friends, I would like to make reference to another experience, one I think of often but one I seldom talk about.
 I shall not mention it in detail; I only want to refer to it.
 It happened many years ago when I was perhaps not quite as young as you are now, and it had to do with my decision to follow that guide.

 I knew what agency was and knew how important it was to be individual and to be independent, to be free.
 I somehow knew there was one thing the Lord would never take from me, and that was my free agency.
 I would not surrender my agency to any being but to Him!
-I determined that I would give Him the one thing that He would never take—my agency.
+I determined that I would *give* Him the one thing that He would never take—my agency.
 I decided, by myself, that from that time on I would do things His way.

 That was a great trial for me, for I thought I was giving away the most precious thing I possessed.
-I was not wise enough in my youth to know that because I exercised my agency and decided myself, I was not losing it.
-It was strengthened!
+I was not wise enough in my youth to know that because I exercised my agency and decided myself, I was not *losing* it.
+It was *strengthened!*

 I learned from that experience the meaning of the scripture: “If ye continue in my word, then are ye my disciples indeed;

-“And ye shall know the truth, and the truth shall make you free.”
-(John 8:31–32.)
+“And ye shall know the truth, and the truth shall make you free.” ([[John 8.31|John 8:31–32]][[John 8.32|]].)

 I have not been quite as frightened of spiritual crocodiles since then, because I have been alerted on many occasions as to where they were lurking.